Working Hunter Ponies

 Riders who misuse the whip in the Jumping Phase will receive 5 penalties.
 Misuse of the whip is where it is not applied to re-enforce a leg / seat aid or is inconsistent with the aids being given.
 Excessive use of the whip may incur elimination.
 Determination of excessive or misuse of the whip will be at the judge's discretion.

 The top six ponies on the basis of total marks in Phase One and Phase Two will be invited back for final judging and assessment.
+This will not apply at the qualifiers.
+(In order to be prepared for the final judging and assessment at the DHS, qualified competitiors are advised to have acclimatised their ponies to a group ride situation).

 In the event of a tie, the pony with the highest overall mark in Phase One and Two will be the winner; if there is still a tie the pony with the highest mark in Phase One will be the winner.
 If there is still a tie, the pony with the highest ‘Way of Going’ mark awarded in Phase One will be the winner.